 Gran Canaria with its high volcanic mountains that have a big impact on the weather during December.
 They provide shelter and protect the south from northeasterly winds.
 This results in drier and warmer weather for this month than most places in Europe.
-With its location only 150 miles West of the Sahara Desert, it experiences only a few days rains, while the rest are sunny and warm.
+With its location only 150 miles West of the Sahara Desert, it experiences only a few days of rain, while the rest are sunny and warm.

 Did You Know: In December the South of the island gets more sun and blue skies than the rest of the island.
-Therefore if you are looking to top up the tan, the resorts like Maspalomas, Puerto Rico and Playa del Ingles are the hot spots to aim for.
+Therefore if you are looking to top up the tan, the resorts like Maspalomas, Puerto Rico, and Playa del Ingles are the hot spots to aim for.
 Hence, December can be classed as High Season.

 The air temperature can fluctuate between 20°C to 24°C with the south feeling much warmer.
 Still, protect yourself with sunblock as the Winter sun can still cause skin damage.
 Even just walking about the temperature can feel a lot warmer than those figures.
 During the evening and night, it falls to a pleasant 18°C .